 - Applicable directives and standards

 Electronics are also required to have WEEE Marketing, which must be affixed to the product packaging.

 It is important to note that when the UK leaves the EU later this year, many of the customs requirements will remain the same.
 But, there will undoubtedly be changes for importers in the future.

 During this period of uncertainty, WTA can assist you with importing to the UK from China to ensure a safe and reliable delivery.
-And, we offer customized solutions for all of your shipping needs.
+We offer customised solutions for all your shipping needs.